stacks-network/stacks/FAQ.md

 #Using	-	How long can I own my ID on Blockstack?

 #Using	-	Where is my data stored and how do I control who access it?
+You control where your data is stored (you could run your own server, or use your own cloud storage - Dropbox, Amazon S3, and keep backups across all).
+You then use those places as locations pointed to by the URLs in your Blockstack ID's zone file.
+You can get the zone file with `blockstack lookup` in the CLI  (Check out the install video in our [CLI video tutorial series](https://www.youtube.com/playlist?list=PLXS8JJHIn4nGCU2uW85dHXpkQJ7QA5JkX). *need help on how users control who accesses the data*
 #Using	-	Why should I trust the information, like name ownership or public key mappings, read from Blockstack?

 #Using	-	Can anyone register a TLD?

 #Using	-	Do apps using Blockstack work with a regular browser?

-#Using	-	Where can I discover apps using Blockstack?
+#Using	-	Where can I discover apps using Blockstack?:thumbs

 #Using	-	What programming language can I use to build these apps?